Posted by Peace Direct on

 “It has become clear to leaders on both sides of the aisle that endless war is not the way to address today’s global problems and ensure a safer world.
 The Task Force is rightly urging a new focus for U.S. foreign policy on prevention and addressing root causes of violence.
 It also lifts up the vital role of local leadership, including local civil society, in designing solutions and building sustainable peace.” – Bridget Moix, U.S. Senior Representative and Head of Advocacy

 Among its specific policy recommendations, the Task Force is urging the creation of a new Global Fund for Prevention that would support locally-led efforts by facilitating inclusive solutions led by committed national or local leaders.
 Including civil society and local leaders is essential to effectively and sustainably address the underlying conditions for extremism which require adaptive programs to empower locals due to their inherent understanding of the root causes extremism in their community.

 The Global Fragility Act (GFA) is a bipartisan bill requiring the U.S. government to create a coordinated strategy for reducing violence and strengthening resilience in conflict-affected countries.
-The bill was introduced earlier this month in the U.S. House of Representatives and the U.S. Senate.
+The bill was introduced earlier this year in the U.S. House of Representatives and the U.S. Senate.
 The bill passed the House on May 20, and passed the Senate Foreign Relations Committee in June where it waits to be voted on by the whole Senate.
 In addition to requiring coordinated strategies to measurably reduce violence in a number of countries, the bill addresses the fact that effective and sustained efforts to build peace require the participation and leadership of local actors.

 The act underlines the importance of coordinating an inclusive strategy to reduce violence and build peace that strengthens local leadership.
 The GFA will guide U.S. government efforts to bring down current levels of violence and improve its effectiveness in preventing future violent conflicts.